smallDazza/T2A1-A/README.md

         - lists entity:
             - primary key = list_id
             - foreign key = page_id

 So to define each of the relationships between all entities would be like this:
-    - users_workspace to pages : One to Many
+    - users_workspace to pages : One to Many (mandatory)
-    - pages to text: One to Many
+    - pages to text: One to Many (optional)
-    - pages to to_do_points: One to Many
+    - pages to to_do_points: One to Many (optional)
-    - pages to images: One to Many
+    - pages to images: One to Many (optional)
-    - pages to lists: One to Many
+    - pages to lists: One to Many (optional)

 7) I have designed the following normalised ERD diagram of the Notion application researched in Answers 12.1,2,3,4,5,6 above: